Bibliophage305/bandeoke-charts/song-list.md

 Put Your Records On - Corinne Bailey Rae\
 Reach - S Club 7\
 Rehab - Amy Winehouse\
+She Moves in Her Own Way - The Kooks\
 Shine - Take That\
 Since U Been Gone - Kelly Clarkson\
 Stacy's Mom - Fountains of Wayne\